 3 Lessons on Challenging and Impactful Relationships

 Relationships and the connections we make with each other are vital for developing wisdom and deeper self knowledge.
 It is often the people that challenge us or push our buttons in some way that have the ability to shift us into new directions or ways of being.
 Every encounter has meaning for us when we look beyond the face value of it.
-Relationships serve as a channel for us to nurture our weaknesses into strengths; helping us to move forward in some way- even if this is through hurt, betrayal, or abandonment.
+Challenging relationships serve as a channel for us to nurture our weaknesses into strengths; helping us to move forward in some way- even if this is through hurt, betrayal, or abandonment.
 Sometimes it is simply our own expectations that we are hurt by- and the weight of those ideals can crush us as well as the other person we place them upon.
 From expectations we can drift toward standards and what we value and deserve; instead of judgement we can move toward an understanding that we are all here to impact each other in some form.
 Here are 3 lessons on challenging and impactful relationships.

 “Each friend represents a world in us, a world not born until they arrive, and it is only by this meeting that a new world is born”- Anais Nin